Bachelor of General Studies Options

 Choose from the following high-demand concentrations within the flexible BGS degree:

-All University of Nebraska programs are accredited by:
+The University of Nebraska is regionally accredited by:

 Integrated Media Communications